How to Be an Unforgettable Grandparent

 In the six years since I started writing about my experience, I have heard from so many other grandmothers.
 Over on the 19 Unforgettable Activities post, so many of you, have shared your own experiences.

 I am in awe!
 At the end of the post are 50+ comments from other unforgettable grandparents!

 Here is where this all started for me…

-One evening I was saying goodbye to my youngest granddaughter and as I was holding her close, she whispered in my ear,
+One evening I was saying goodbye to my then three-year old granddaughter, and as I was holding her close, she whispered in my ear,

 My heart could not have felt fuller.

-The love I share with my two granddaughters is one of the most surprising and wonderful relationships of my life.
+The love I share with my granddaughters is one of the most surprising and wonderful relationships of my life.
 Who knew?

 Pretty much anyone that’s ever been a grandmother—that’s who.